rhymeswithzion/rwz-test/README.md

 </h5>
 <br>

-This write-up should go more in depth, it still should not be more than a paragrpah or two.
+This write-up should go more in depth, it still should not be more than a paragraph or two.
 Feel free to talk about anything, including:

 - The instrumental, what is so great about the beat/tune